Corellium

 Device Creation: The Core Experience

-I advocated for this redesign for over a year, waiting for the right window.
+I advocated for this redesign for over a year.
+It was consistently deprioritized because the roadmap favored feature additions that kept us ahead of competitors and that existing customers were actively requesting.
+Foundational UX work rarely has a customer asking for it by name.
 The opportunity came when a PM's roadmap had capacity and I could demonstrate how the fix would solve pain points for his user segment.
-I presented first to him and the head of front-end engineering to get buy-in, then shared it with the wider product team.
+I presented first to him and the head of front-end engineering, then shared it with the wider product team.
 Timing and alignment mattered as much as the solution.

 Simplifying the Experience

 The goal was to reduce cognitive load and eliminate unnecessary steps without sacrificing flexibility.
-I redesigned the flow to 3 steps.
-One click gives you the latest iOS, Android, or IoT device with smart defaults.
-Power users can still customize everything, but the common path is now fast.
+I redesigned the flow down to 3 steps.
+In the new design, one click gives you the latest iOS, Android, or IoT device with smart defaults.
+Power users can still customize everything, but the common path is fast.
+Changing your mind no longer punishes you with extra steps: device type, OS version, project, and advanced options can all be adjusted without starting over.

-I designed the system to be modular.
-It handles complex IoT devices with unique configuration requirements just as easily as straightforward iOS or Android setups.
-Future device types can be added without rearchitecting the experience, whether for niche use cases or entirely new industries and revenue lines.
+A flow that took up to 3 minutes drops to an estimated 10 to 30 seconds depending on complexity.
+I designed the system to be modular, handling complex IoT devices with unique configuration requirements just as easily as standard iOS or Android setups.
+Future device types can be added without rearchitecting the experience, whether for new use cases or entirely new revenue lines.

 Insights

 In B2B enterprise, customer requests translate directly to revenue, which means platform-wide UX improvements often lose the prioritization battle.
-This took over a year to land.
-Find the intersection between what users need and what a PM can justify on their roadmap to get foundational work shipped.
+Find the intersection between what users need and what a PM can justify on their roadmap to get foundational work prioritized.

 Beyond this project, I partnered with the head of front-end engineering to lead the WCAG accessibility initiative that unblocked enterprise sales.
 He handled engineering, I handled design, and together we aligned the entire design system.
-I also standardized the product design process across 3 PMs, 2 POs, and their respective teams.
-The previous setup relied on one large file that was constantly out of sync.
-I created a system that fit into their existing workflows while ensuring design specs were always current for specific tickets and bodies of work.
+I also standardized the product design process across 3 PMs, 2 POs, and their teams, replacing one constantly out-of-sync file with a system that kept design specs current for specific tickets and bodies of work.